Hate Crimes, Hate Incidents & Hate Propaganda

-A number of individuals who collectively regard an identifiable group with hate and hostility.
-Some hate groups in operation in Canada are Heritage Front, Aryan Nations, Hammerskins, and World Church of the Creator.
+Hate groups are a number of individuals who collectively regard an identifiable group with hate and hostility.
+There are numerous hate groups currently in operation in Canada.

 Actions of Hate Groups include:

-- Spreading hate messages to other people in an attempt to recruit members.
+- spreading hate messages to other people in an attempt to recruit members, and;

-- Inciting hatred towards identifiable groups often via hate propaganda (e.g. websites, literature, rallies, telephone recordings, graffiti, posters, business cards)
+- inciting hatred towards identifiable groups often via hate propaganda (e.g. websites, literature, rallies, speeches, telephone recordings, graffiti, posters, business cards).

 - Seek medical attention for injuries.